scottfrederick/spring-music/README.md

 where `<profile>` is one of the following values:

-* `in-memory` (no external database required)
 * `mysql`
 * `postgres`
 * `mongodb`
 * `redis`

-If no profile is provided, `in-memory` will be used.
+If no profile is provided, an in-memory relational database will be used.
 If any other profile is provided, the appropriate database server must be started separately.
-The application will use the host name `localhost` and the default port to connect to the database.
+Spring Boot will auto-configure a connection to the database using it's auto-configuration defaults.
 The connection parameters can be configured by setting the appropriate [Spring Boot properties](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).

 If more than one of these profiles is provided, the application will throw an exception and fail to start.